 Who are these spaces set up to help and how?

-There are quickly and obviously three challenges when we look at this from a founder’s perspective…
+There are three obvious challenges when we look at this from a founder’s perspective…

-Firstly, and most importantly, those three things incubators offer founders are not usually big constraints for startup teams, so immediately the benefits are limited.
+Firstly, and most importantly, those three things incubators offer startup teams are not usually big constraints, so immediately the benefits are limited.

-It is good to have a comfortable desk to sit at and to be surrounded by supportive and like-minded people who you can give you advice and support.
-But this is very easy to arrange when you need it, especially in a place like New Zealand where the business community is small and well connected and people are generally very happy to help if asked.
+It is good to have a comfortable desk to sit at and to be surrounded by supportive and like-minded people who can advise and support.
+But this is very easy to arrange when we need it, especially in a place like New Zealand where the business community is small and well connected and people are generally very happy to help if asked.

-Plus, the optimal amount of time spent networking with other founders is “occasionally and intentionally” not “all day, everyday”.
-My long-standing advice for those who like the idea of incubators because they prefer the company of like minded people is: seek out non-like minded people.
+Plus, the optimal amount of time spent networking with other founders is “occasionally and intentionally”, not “all day, everyday”.
+If you like the idea of incubators because you prefer the company of like minded people, seek out non-like minded people.
 You’ll learn more, and faster.